AnaSlavina/toronto-schools-analysis/README.md

 - Jupyter Notebook

+The dataset was first explored and cleaned, with duplicate entries removed, missing values handled, and school levels and board names standardized to prepare the data for analysis and mapping.

 ## Visualizations

 Below are a few sample charts and maps from the project.
 The full set of visualizations, along with detailed explanations, can be found in the Jupyter Notebook.